MAND: Modality-Aware Novelty Detection for Open-World Egocentric Activity Recognition: Experiments

-\paragraphsection{Known-Class Classification Results} \Cref{tab:comp_known} and \Cref{fig:taskwise_acc_all} compare known-class classification performance across the three class-incremental settings.
+\paragraph{Known-Class Classification Results.} \Cref{tab:comp_known} compares known-class classification performance across the three class-incremental settings.
 MAND achieves the best average accuracy across all sequence lengths, outperforming strong replay-based baselines such as iCaRL and ER, with the performance margin becoming larger as more tasks accumulate.
-It also consistently reduces forgetting, achieving the lowest forgetting in the long-sequence regime.
-This trend is consistent with \cref{fig:taskwise_acc_all}, where MAND maintains higher accuracy throughout the task stream and degrades more slowly under the challenging 2-incremental setting.
+MAND is particularly effective at mitigating forgetting in the long-sequence regime, where it achieves the lowest FGT among all compared methods.
+This trend is further supported by the task-wise accuracy results in Appendix~\ref{app:taskwise_acc}, where MAND maintains higher accuracy throughout the task stream and degrades more slowly under the challenging 2-incremental setting.
 These results suggest that preserving modality-specific representations improves both knowledge retention and known-class classification in multimodal egocentric continual learning.
 Notably, the gains in known-class classification do not come at the expense of novelty detection, indicating that MAND improves stability and open-world adaptability simultaneously.